AnaPinigina/Project1-ELK-stack/README.md

 Description of the Topology
-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Dmn Vulnerable Web Application.
-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting in-bound access to the network.

 TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?